usha-Addala/angular9-shopping-cart-app/README.md

 Download the code
 Go to src folder

-Enter non install for node-modules on node command prompt
+Enter npm install command for node-modules

 ## Development server